SivapriyaVenkateswarar/Compiler_Design/Syntax_directed_translator/notes.md

     - Non-terminal symbols: set of terminal units representing a statement. (stmt, expr)
     - production: Consists of a non-terminal on the left side, referred to as the head, and a sequence of terminals/non-terminals on the right side called the body.
       - Production also represents the construct -> written form of construct.
+    - You list all its rules, and you choose one special nonterminal (called the start symbol) as the root of the grammar.
+That’s where parsing always begins.

+* Derivations:
+  - Start with the start symbol.
+  - Look at your current string.
+    - If you see a non-terminal in it,
+    - then find a production rule where that non-terminal is on the LHS.
+  - Replace that non-terminal with the RHS of the rule.
+  - Keep repeating until no non-terminals remain (only terminals).

+  - eg:
+    - start with: <stmt> -> <expr>
+    - now, we have a production rule : <expr> -> id
+    - Replace <expr> in RHS
+    - <stmt> -> id

+-> Note: A production rule is a replacement rule in a grammar. (converts non-terminals to terminal strings)

+  * Parsing:
+    - A parser is the component of a compiler that checks whether a given input string can be generated from the grammar’s production rules,
+    - and if not, it reports a syntax error.

+  * Parse tree:
+    -shows how the start symbol converts to terminal strings.
+    * Components of a parse tree:
+      - In a parse tree, the parent node represents a non-terminal and its children represent how that non-terminal is expanded.
+      - Root → The root is labeled with the start symbol of the grammar.
+      - Leaves → Each leaf is labeled with either a terminal symbol or ε (empty string).
+      - Interior Nodes → Each interior node is labeled with a non-terminal symbol.
+      - Production Rule Mapping →
+        - If an interior node is labeled by a non-terminal A, and its children (from left to right) are labeled X₁, X₂, …, Xₙ,
+        - then there must be a production rule:
+           - A → X₁ X₂ … Xₙ
+           - where each Xᵢ is either a terminal or non-terminal.
+        - Special case: If the production is A → ε, then the node labeled A has a single child labeled ε.
+      - Note -> the parse tree varies from input to input.